ivan-milinkovic/SwiftWhenThen/README.md

 # SwiftWhenThen

-SwiftWhenThen is a simple library which helps join multiple asynchronous requests.
+SwiftWhenThen (a practice project) is a simple library which helps join multiple asynchronous requests.
 It is a simple jQuery-like when-then logic, using GCD dispatch groups.
 An example:

 ```swift